 Performance Monitoring

-Dino Discounts is built for speed.
-The performance monitoring tools let you verify this on your own store.
+Dino is built for speed.
+The Performance Monitoring tools let you verify this on your own store.

 How the engine stays fast